 Here are 6 effective ways to help treat and overcome your shyness and social anxiety.

 Above everything else, it’s always a good idea to seek professional advice if it’s available to you, and before exploring any self-directed options.

 The first reason is that while you can get a lot of helpful information online, the best solution is the solution that has the most context in your unique situation.
 The advice you find online or in a book will be generalized in the hopes that it serves the most people.
 But the reality is your situation, and social anxiety is unique.

 A professional will be able to personally evaluate your situation, your struggle, and the intensity of your social anxiety.

 Always seek this option first if your condition is debilitating or extreme.
 Forget the stigma around finding a therapist and do it if you feel you need it.

 Exposure or exposure therapy is the idea of practicing and habituating yourself to get used to the source of anxiety, in this case, social settings and socializing.

-If it doesn’t or you become overwhelmed by the situation, stop, and try again next time.
+If it doesn’t, or you become overwhelmed by the situation, stop, and try again next time.

 3. Start small and work your way up